-The train is the most popular option among Danes.
+The train is the most popular option among Danes, too.
 There are multiple departures every day, including bank holidays, and the seats fill up quite nicely.
 You know an option is good when locals prefer it.

 Is there a direct train from Copenhagen to Oslo?

 There aren’t any direct Copenhagen to Oslo trains right now, but there are plenty of connection options for you.
-The fastest (but often not the cheapest) train combination is taking:
+The fastest (but often not the cheapest) train combination is this:

 - The hourly Öresund Link train to Gothenburg